 Push the boundaries of your creative practice.
 We give you the head start you need in the competitive world of art and design.
 Our practical course will teach you foundational skills and critical thinking to broaden your career opportunities.
-Our first intake is May 2017!

 This course has a one year, three days a week option or an intensive six-month option with a midyear intake.

 The Certificate III in Visual Arts encourages you to develop a range of Visual Arts skills and to take responsibility for your outputs in work and learning.
 Practice at this level is underpinned by the application of introductory art theory and history.